publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch71/m__us_usc_t22_s6201.md

  __References in Text__

     This chapter, referred to in par.
 (3), was in the original “this title”, meaning title III of [Pub.
 L. 103–236][/us/pl/103/236], Apr.
 30, 1994, [108 Stat.
-432][/us/stat/108/432], as amended, which is classified principally to this chapter.
+432][/us/stat/108/432], known as the United States International Broadcasting Act of 1994, which is classified principally to this chapter.
 For complete classification of title III to the Code, see Short Title note set out below and Tables.

  __Short Title of 2009 Amendment__